Salespeople have a reputation for being liars.

 Your client count may not change, but where you focus your energy can.

 It’s the old 80/20 rule.
 Typically, 20% of your customers provide 80% of your business.
-So focus on those 20% of customers first and give them the most effort.
+So focus on that 20% of customers first and give them the most effort.

 Lie #3: They’re Definitely Not Talking To My Competition